polifonia-project/pattern-explorations-backend/README.md

 A Python Flask server providing APIs for searching musical tunes and retrieving similarity measures.
 It can be connected to a SPARQL endpoint but currently uses a mock response.

+This software forms part of Polifonia Deliverable D5.6.

 ## Prerequisites

 Ensure you have Python and pip installed on your machine.
 I'd recommend using a environment manager like miniconda to keep everything sane.